 UPDATE October 2016 HOUSE HAS APPROVED the 100 days maternity leave for government and private sector employees, this is under House Bill No. 4113.
 It will be soon when this bill become law.

 iSensey will post another update once this bill will become a bonafide Republic Act under the Duterte Administration.

-UPDATE March 2017 SENATE HAS APPROVED 120-Day Expanded Maternity Leave Bill pushed for by senators including Senator Risa Hontiveros.
+UPDATE March 2017 SENATE HAS APPROVED 120-Day Expanded Maternity Leave Bill pushed for by senators with main author Senator Risa Hontiveros under the 17th Congress.